-A: The program was established in 1985 and initial accreditation was received in 2004 and renewed in 2010 from the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+A: The program was established in 1985 and initial accreditation was received in 2004 from the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+The most current renewal was received in 2017.
 We are the only 4-year program in North Dakota accredited by ACPHA.

 Q: Do I get an academic advisor when I declare the major?

 A: Yes.
-HTM majors with fewer than 60 credits are advised by a Department Professional Academic Advisor.
-Students with at least 60 credits are assigned to one of the full time HTM faculty.
+HTM majors are assigned to one of the full time HTM faculty.

 Q: What student organizations are associated with this major?

-A: We have a very active student organization called the Hospitality Student Association (HSA—add hyperlink to the previous page about HSA).
-They meet monthly, bring in industry speakers, tour local operations, plan and undertake study trips of their own (w/ faculty advisors of course), and plan and produce a food and wine show each spring.
+A: We have a very active student organization called the Hospitality Student Association.
+They meet monthly, bring in industry speakers, tour local operations, plan and undertake study trips of their own (w/faculty advisors of course), and plan and produce the Food and Wine Show each spring.
 Involvement provides students with leadership and networking opportunities.

 Q: Is a minor in Hospitality and Tourism Management available through this program?